 About me

-Have you ever been told to 'stop making a fuss and just get on with it,' or that you’re ‘too quiet’, ‘too sensitive’ or conversely, that you’re ‘too much’, meaning you now don’t know what to do with your feelings or how you’re ‘supposed' to be?
+Have you ever been told to "stop making a fuss and just get on with it," or that you’re "too quiet," "too sensitive," or conversely, "too much", leaving you unsure how you're supposed to be or what to do with your feelings?

-Since gaining my MA in 2010, I have worked with numerous people of all ages, many of whom have felt their natural feelings have been dismissed and invalidated, that they are different from the norm or somehow 'wrong'; including those who are highly sensitive, introvert or neurodivergent.
+Since qualifying with an MA in 2010, I’ve worked with people of all ages, many of whom have felt their natural emotions dismissed or invalidated, or that they are somehow "different" or "wrong".
+This includes those who are highly sensitive, introverted, neurodivergent, or who’ve experienced emotional neglect, trauma and difficult family dynamics.

-You might feel like the 'black sheep' of your family or see a sibling as the 'golden child'.
-This could be because you are courageously confronting and working through challenging emotions and generational trauma that others may be denying or suppressing.
+You might feel misunderstood or like the "black sheep" of your family, and this may be because you are courageously confronting and working through challenging emotions and generational trauma that others may be denying or suppressing.

-If you're ready to look at what's holding you back and make some positive changes in your life, please get in touch to either book a free, no obligation, 15- minute introductory call to discuss things further or to book your first full session with me.
+If you're ready to look at what’s been holding you back and begin making changes, gently, and at your own pace, please get in touch to book a free, no-obligation, 15-minute online or phone call.
+Or, if you're ready, we can arrange a first full session and begin exploring together.

 How therapy can help you

-- In therapy, all emotions are valid.
-You can feel heard and accepted as you are, so you know that you matter too and that you can feel proud of your unique personality, exactly as it is.
+- In therapy, all emotions are welcome and valid.
+You can feel heard and accepted exactly as you are, so you know that you matter too and that you can feel proud of your unique personality, exactly as it is.

-I know how challenging it can be to feel like there's something 'wrong' with who you are, and I also know the courage it takes to choose and stick to your own path without trying to fit in or please others to the detriment of yourself.
+I know how hard it can be to feel like there’s something "wrong" with who you are.
+And I know the courage it takes to walk your own path, especially if it doesn’t look like everyone else’s.

-Feedback I’ve received from clients is that, after our sessions, they’ve felt heard, valued, and ‘no longer drowning out at sea but far more able to ride the waves of life’.
+Clients have told me they feel heard, valued, and "no longer drowning at sea but more able to ride the waves of life."

 Training, qualifications & experience